getankushtyagi/laravel-boiler-plate-latest/README.md

 - **Service-Repository Pattern:**
   - Clean separation of business logic (services) and data access (repositories)

+- **Telescope for development environment:**
+  - Telescope is already present for the developement environment so that you can check everything with the help of UI

 ## Requirements

 - **PHP:** >= 8.0